In this guide

-Every trade in a prediction market hinges on a fundamental expected value calculation.
-Mastering this framework ensures you approach each position with clarity — you'll understand precisely what success rate you require, at what confidence level, and what threshold separates profit from loss.
+Every trade in a prediction market boils down to a calculation of expected value.
+Mastering this framework ensures you approach each position with clarity — you'll understand precisely what success rate you require, at what odds, and which threshold separates profit from loss.

 Basic Return Calculation